CharlotteLekoro/CHALEK409_BCL2401_B_CharlotteKeitumetse-Lekoro_DJS05/README.md

 The approach
 I first created the counter function,this stores the information about what should happen with the increment, decrement and reset state, a +1, -1 or a 0

+Challenges
+I find myself taking more time to complete the DJS shallenges that i did with the previous section, Even though we covered most of the concepts in JSL they are applied in a new way here so just when i though i knew how the concept was used it see it used differently